 6.3.
 MRPE with the Agent Bakery

-Alternatively to configuring directly on a host in the user-specific configuration file, you can also use your MRPE plug-ins to directly define in the web interface.
+Alternatively to configuring directly on a host in the user-specific configuration file, you can also define your MRPE plug-ins directly in the web interface.
 Use the Monitoring Agents ➳ Generic Options ➳ Execute MRPE Checks ruleset for this.
 The necessary entry is then generated automatically in the Bakery configuration file.

 7. Extending agent plug-ins